henri/spb/README.md

 #### Proxy Settings
 Using a single [proxy](https://en.wikipedia.org/wiki/Proxy_server), multiple proxies or [proxy chains](https://medium.com/@redfanatic7/how-to-use-proxychains-8420dd4ef88c) allow you to have one or more intermediate systems between the site you access with your browser and that server providing the data or service.

-If you export proxy environment variables (as shown below) then the SPB install / update scripts will respect these settings and perform network operations via the specified proxy.
+If you export proxy environment variables (as shown below) then the SPB install / update scripts will respect these settings and perform network operations via the specified single proxy.

 ```
   # proxy settings for SPB install / update scripts